Profile

 PROFILE

-Jolene is a PhD candidate in Anthropology and Sociology, focusing her research on reproductive governance and policy in contemporary China.
+Jolene is a PhD researcher in Anthropology and Sociology (2021-2025).
 She graduated with a double major in International Politics and Sociology from Peking University (2017), then obtained her Masters in Development Studies (2019) from the Graduate Institute of International and Development Studies (IHEID) in Geneva.

 In addition to her PhD research, Jolene is an academic translator and has been translating an anthology on Buddhist devotional practices and funerary art in East Asia (forthcoming).
-Jolene also writes about the persistence of shamanic traditions in modern Chinese society.
-By bridging disciplinary divides between anthropology and political science, her eclectic research interests speak to broader themes of authority, ethics, and identity in times of social change.
+She also writes about the persistence of shamanic traditions in modern Chinese society.
+By bridging disciplinary divides between anthropology, political science, and religious studies, her eclectic research interests engage with broader themes of authority, ethics, and identity in times of social change.

 Publications and works